 There is nothing more important than a child’s safety and wellbeing.
 As a grandparent, you play an essential role in the family.
 Therefore, it is vital to be emotionally responsible during sensitive times such as a divorce, untimely passing, loss of employment, mental health crisis, substance abuse problem, or any other hardship that could negatively affect your family.
 In every situation, you must think of the child first.
 Talk to a lawyer and take the steps to legally protect a child if you feel like they are being harmed.

-Mattis Law, A.P.C. fights to protect the rights of grandparents trying to keep a relationship with their grandchildren (including through third-party visitation).
+Mattis Law, A.P.C. fights to protect the rights of grandparents in San Diego trying to keep a relationship with their grandchildren (including through third-party visitation).
 With one call to our office, we can get the facts of your case and determine what your next steps should be.

 In these situations, we make sure cases progresses quickly.
 We can file for immediate visitation and get your relationship with your grandchildren back where it should be.
 Navigating the legal process is overwhelming for many grandparents, but help is available.

-Don't risk the well-being of your grandchild to a less experienced attorney.
+Don't risk the well-being of your grandchild to a less experienced lawyer.
 Contact Mattis Law, A.P.C. today at (858) 328-4400 to schedule your initial consultation.

 - What You Should Know About Grandparents’ Rights in California